Graded von Neumann regularity of rings graded by semigroups: Applications

 The proof of the following result is straightforward.

-\begin{prop} Let $G$ be a groupoid and let $R$ be a $G$-graded ring.
+\begin{proposition} Let $G$ be a groupoid and let $R$ be a $G$-graded ring.
 Simultaneously consider $R$ as an $S(G)$-graded ring, where $S(G)$ is the semigroup associated with $G$.
-Then $R$ is epsilon-strongly $G$-graded (resp. nearly epsilon-strongly $G$-graded) if and only if $R$ is epsilon-strongly $S(G)$-graded (resp. nearly epsilon-strongly $S(G)$-graded). \end{prop}
+Then $R$ is epsilon-strongly $G$-graded (resp. nearly epsilon-strongly $G$-graded) if and only if $R$ is epsilon-strongly $S(G)$-graded (resp. nearly epsilon-strongly $S(G)$-graded). \end{proposition}

 The following result generalizes \cite[Theorem~1.2]{Lannstrom2020} and \cite[Proposition~3.5]{BagioPaquesPinedo}.